SSL4RL: Revisiting Self-supervised Learning as Intrinsic Reward for Visual-Language Reasoning: What Makes a Good SSL4RL Task?

-\textbf{Results.} The evaluation results on MMBench and SEED-Bench are presented in Table \ref{table:mmbench-3B} and Table \ref{table:seedbench-3B}, respectively.
-Overall, the proposed SSL4RL paradigm leads to substantial performance gains on both MMBench and SEED-Bench benchmarks.
-On average, SSL4RL-tuned models outperform the base model by 7.39\% on MMBench and 8.94\% on SEED-Bench.
+\textbf{Results.} Overall, the proposed SSL4RL paradigm leads to substantial performance gains on vision questioning answer tasks.
+Shown in Table \ref{table:mmbench-3B} and Appendix Table \ref{table:seedbench-3B}, on average, SSL4RL models outperform the base model by 7.39\% on MMBench and 8.94\% on SEED-Bench.
 Notably, SSL4RL achieves a remarkable improvement of 39.00 percentage points (80.54\% vs. 41.54\%) on the Relation Reasoning task in MMBench.
 On the Visual Reasoning task of SEED-Bench, the improvement reaches up to 19.63 percentage points (73.41\% vs. 53.78\%).
+Results of other benchmarks are presented in Appendix Table \ref{table:VQA-3B}, where the SSL4RL strategy brings significant improvements, especially on V* (+8.90\%) and RealWorldQA (+9.55\%).
 These consistent improvements validate the effectiveness of SSL4RL in enhancing vision-language reasoning.
+To contextualize the performance of our SSL4RL method, we include a strong baseline \textit{VLM-R1} \citep{shen2025vlm}.
+We fine-tune the base model on 60\% of the benchmark and evaluate on the held-out test set.
+The RL reward is computed directly based on the \textit{golden} answer.
+We denote the tuned model as \textbf{Golden-3B} (see more details in Appendix \ref{appen:golden}).
+As shown in Appendix Table \ref{table:mmbench-3B-golden} and \ref{table:seedbench-3B-golden}, the performance gap between our SSL4RL variants and the Golden-3B oracle is relatively small (\textit{e.g.}, 81.35\% vs. 84.93\% on MMBench, and 69.80\% vs 73.21\% on SEED-Bench), compared to our improvements over base models.
+This demonstrates that our self-supervised objectives, which require \textit{no labeled downstream data}, can effectively close the gap to the performance driven by idealized, task-specific reward signals.